SS Torrington: Sinking

 U-55 then fired a torpedo at Torrington.
 Starkey saw it and changed course in response, but failed to avoid it.
 It hit hold number 3 just forward of the bridge, quickly flooding both that hold and hold number two further forward.
 This put Torrington down by her bow, lifting her propeller out of the water and bringing her to a halt.

 U-55 surfaced off Torringtons starboard bow.
 Torrington was defensively armed with a naval gun on her poop, Torringtons superstructure amidships blocked it from being brought to bear on the U-boat.
-Starkey surrendered, ordered Torringtons ensign to be lowered and ordered his crew to abandon ship.
+Starkey surrendered, ordered Torringtons Red Ensign to be lowered and ordered his crew to abandon ship.
 Starkey took command of 20 men in the starboard lifeboat, while his chief officer commanded 15 men in the port lifeboat.

 Having pulled 1/4 nmi from Torrington, U-55 fired a shell from her deck gun that exploded above Starkey's lifeboat.
 Starkey moved the boat to the submarine and those aboard were ordered onto its deck.
 Werner took Starkey below for interrogation.
 Werner accused Starkey of lying by stating that he was captain, as Werner's copy of Lloyd's Register of Shipping named a different man.
 Starkey had been appointed only four months prior, and the register was out of date.
 Werner asked Starkey about the crew of the defensive gun.
 Starkey indicated they were among the 20 men on his lifeboat.
 When asked why they were not wearing uniform Starkey, said they had not had time to change before sinking.

 Werner told Starkey he was "a damned pirate" and that he deserved "to be shot, and as for the others, let them swim".
 Starkey assumed the latter was a German expression and assumed his men had been allowed to reboard their boat and continue at sea.
 But U-55 submerged with the men still on her deck, and all were drowned.
 The fate of the port boat is not known, but it is thought to have also been sunk by Werner.
 Starkey remained aboard U-55 for the remaining 15 days of its cruise, and was then interned in Germany.